 Kiluron grumbled, but Doil preempted him before he could manufacture a negative.
 “Of course he will.
 I’ve already ordered our horses saddled.”

 “Wonderful,” Fetrina remarked.
 Kiluron grumbled, shoved his plate away, and retreated upstairs to retrieve his cloak and sword.
 He might not be able to use it, but he certainly wasn’t going to go picking around some ruins unarmed.

 It took until nearly midmorning for the sun to burn away the mist and reveal the naked, blue sky beyond, so most of the ride to the ruins was through swirling fog that made it difficult to see even the rear of the horse in front of him.
 Trees branches seemed to stab out of the mist, unassociated with any apparent trunk, and every rustle of rodent in the underbrush growing from the sandy, shifting soil was amplified into something much larger and more threatening.
 It was ideal weather for brooding, and Kiluron took advantage of it for the duration of the ride, ignoring the inane banter of his companions.
 All three of them knew it was forced for his benefit.

-Still, even Kiluron had to admit that it had become a pleasant morning by the time they reached the ruins.
-Had Doil not known where they were, the ruins would surely have remained hidden; they could barely be seen through the thick scrub trees from the faint track along which the companions had ridden from the coastal castle.
-Even when Kiluron dismounted, all he saw was a low, crumbling stone façade with green and orange traces where once the blocks had been bound with metal, or fixtures had been affixed to them.
-Long centuries exposed to the salty, coastal air had left no more substantial remnants.
+Still, even Kiluron had to admit that it became a pleasant morning by the time they reached the ruins.
+Had Doil not known where they were, the ruins would surely have remained hidden; they could barely be seen through the thick scrub trees from the faint track along which the companions rode from the coastal castle.
+Even when Kiluron dismounted, all he saw was a low, crumbling stone façade with green and orange traces where once the blocks were bound with metal, or fixtures affixed to them.
+Long centuries exposed to the salty, coastal air left no more substantial remnants.